The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education

 - The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.

 Students may ask Holy Apostles College and Seminary to amend a record that they believe is inaccurate or misleading.
-They should write the registrar, academic dean or other official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+They should write to the registrar, academic dean or other official responsible for the record, clearly identify the part of the record they want changed and specify why it is inaccurate or misleading.

-If Holy Apostles College and Seminary decides not to amend the record as requested by the student, Holy Apostles College and Seminary will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+If Holy Apostles College and Seminary decides not to amend the record as requested by the student, Holy Apostles will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - The right to consent to disclosures of personally identifiable information contained in the students’ education records, except to the extent that FERPA authorizes disclosure without consent.

 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by Holy Apostles College and Seminary in an administrative, supervisory, academic or research, or support staff position; a person or company with whom Holy Apostles has contracted (such as an attorney, auditor or collection agent); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by Holy Apostles College and Seminary in an administrative, supervisory, academic or research, or support staff position; a person or company with whom Holy Apostles College and Seminary has contracted (such as an attorney, auditor or collection agent); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, Holy Apostles College and Seminary discloses education records without consent to officials of another school, upon request, in which a student seeks or intends to enroll.